ThatOneGlitchedGuy/Dev-Kit/README.md

 Distributed under the MIT License.
 See `LICENSE` for more information.

-* Readme written by AI.
-Code written by my glitchy mind
+* probably fine. probably not.

-* Use under your own risk, it may or may not run on your machine.
+* readme helped by tools, code helped by insomnia